 Filing may seem like a silly administrative task, but if you can use it to prove that you are organized (an essential skill for any employee), it can give your resume a boost instead of holding you back.
 The same is true for simple assignments like making office runs as a PA or handling company mail as an assistant.
 If you think big about these minor responsibilities, your resume will sound much more impressive.

 Even if you've got more to offer, you need to think about the actual requirements of the position you’re applying for and make sure you’re highlighting the skills that are going to be valued most.
-And when you’re ready to make the jump from assistant to coordinator (or any position going forward), you’ll need to overhaul your resume again -- so you’ve mastered phones and calendars, cool, but what else can you do beyond that?
-Bottom line, make sure your resume matches the job posting.
+And when you’re ready to level up, you’ll need to overhaul your resume again – think of it as a working document that will change frequently to help you get the specific job you’re applying for.